Edson, Moore & Company: 20th century

 At the turn of the century, Edson Moore filed articles of incorporation and appointed their first president, Abram Sherrill, a former book-keeper turned partner with the firm.

 In 1910, the journal "Trade" reported that the firm was opening a branch office in Calumet, Michigan.
 Before the announcement, travelling salesmen for the firm had to carry samples of the goods with them around the Upper Peninsula.
 One salesman had to carry fifteen trunks with him to demonstrate the wares of the company.
 The addition of the branch office was reported accordingly: "aggressive work like this cannot fail to add appreciably to the volume of business Detroit is getting from the upper peninsula".
 The business plan was to support the area around Calumet using the established trolley lines.
 They then added another Upper Peninsular branch office in Ishpeming which served Marquette and Negaunee, Michigan.

-In November, 1913, Edson Moore moved into a $200,000 fireproof building (now the Corktown Lofts) designed by architects Smith, Hinchman & Grylls, located in Detroit at the corner of West Fort Street and the main line of the M.C.R.R.
+In November, 1913, Edson Moore moved into a $200,000 fireproof building (now The Assembly Apartments) designed by architects Smith, Hinchman & Grylls, located in Detroit at the corner of West Fort Street and the main line of the M.C.R.R.
 The structure was "let" by the Dodge Brothers with by Bryant and Detwiler operating as general contractors.(Bryant and Detwiler also built the Packard Plant in Detroit) The property on Jefferson Avenue was purchased by the D.U.R. in an effort to consolidate railway office locations.

 In 1915, the firm announced that it purchased $225,000 in inventory of Sheldon Dry Goods Company, of Columbus Ohio.
 The Sheldon Dry Goods Company, founded by Robert Emmett Sheldon, went out of business in 1915.

 In 1921, the city of Detroit changed its building numbering system and the address of Edson Moore became 1702 West Fort Street.